dokyuhan/Proyecto_TC2005B/GDD.md

 ### **Style Attributes**

-For Awakening of the Realms we will be having a rich and immersive color palette that reflects the dark fantasy aesthetic of the game.
+For _Awakening of the Realms_ we will be having a rich and immersive color palette that reflects the dark fantasy aesthetic of the game.
 Each Realm (levels) will have its own distinct color scheme to have its unique characteristics present.
 The Human Realm will have warm and earth-like tones.
 The Magic Realm will have cold and mystical colors.
-The Mystical Realm will have gold and white details.
-The Monster Realm will have dark shadow colors.
+The Devil Realm will have red and dark details.
+The Monster Realm will have dark shadow colors and green.

 The artistic style is based on a combination between fantasy and a semi-realistic scenario.
 Environments and cards will have fantasy characteristics that relate to realistic features.
 For example; an archer will have realistic features mixed with some fantasy attributes.
-We intend to give the cards a 3D appearance that can be achieved through the enhanced and photoshop of the cards characters.
+We intend to generate all cards using the AI _MidJourney_, one of the best in the market for image generation.
+This AI will ensure all cards have a similar realistic but a paper and grainy look to them.

 Finally, we intend to implement effects to indicate the interactivity in the game.
-Maybe adding some glow effects or shadows when a card is played or when damage is done or taken.
+Maybe adding some glow effects, shadows when a card is played, when damage is done or taken and shine when the player heals.

 ### **Graphics Needed**